-4.6.16 Plotting the size of the smoothing circle around selected particles
+4.8.16 Plotting the size of the smoothing circle around selected particles

 On coordinate plots this option plots a circle of radius 2h around selected particles.
 This is primarily useful in debugging neighbour finding routines.
 Where only one of the axes is a coordinate this function plots an error bar of length 2h in either direction is plotted in the direction of the coordinate axis.
-See also §4.6.17 for more details.
+See also Locating a particular particle in the data set for more details.

-4.6.17 Locating a particular particle in the data set
+4.8.17 Locating a particular particle in the data set

-The best way to locate a particular particle in the data set is to use the "plot smoothing circles" option in the particle plot o)ptions submenu, e.g:
+The best way to locate a particular particle in the data set is to use the plot smoothing circles option in particle plot (o)ptions, e.g: